rawanmasadeh/weather-information/README.md

 ## Features
 - Users can input a location within the US (weather station identifier) to get the current temperature.
 - Displays the current temperature for the specified location.
-- can switch temprature between fhernhite, celsius and kelvin
-- Visualizes temperature trends for the past week (7 days) at the specified location.
+- Visualizes temperature trends for the next week (7 days) at the specified location.

 ## Tech Stack
 - Frontend: HTML, CSS, JavaScript